-Care supports refer to several hours of care that are subsidies by governments a week and vary significantly by country as displayed in Table 6.
+Care supports refer to several hours of care that are subsidies by governments a week and vary significantly by country as displayed in Table 4.
 Different European countries have systems of cash and home care supports in place.
 However, they differ in the eligibility to those benefits based on need and means, or in the type of subsidy included.
 Care supports different in the hours of care that individuals (the caregiver of care receiver) receive.
-Typically, subsidised care supports are contingent on the individuals needs as well as on some occasions, the capacity of individuals to share the costs of care.
+Typically, subsidised care supports are contingent on the individuals needs as well as in some occasions the capacity of individuals to share the costs of care.

 Cash Subsidies Care Supports (Home Care) Care Supports (Residential)

 Netherlands Yes Yes Yes

 Limitations Need [severe]

 Spain Yes Yes Yes

 Limitations

 Poland Yes - Limited to Carers Yes - Community & Day Care only Yes

 Limitations - Clarification needed on level of home care/in-kind

 Germany Yes - Care Allowance Yes Yes

 Limitations Excludes accommodation & food

 Switzerland No Yes Yes

 Limitations

 Hungary No Yes Yes

 Limitations

 United Kingdom No - Personal Budget relates to in-kind Yes - Limited Yes - NHS Nursing only

 Limitations Does personal budget = this

-Table 6: Types of care subsidised

 Italy Yes Yes Yes

-Limitations 5
+Limitations

 France Yes Indirect - through Cash Allowance Indirect - through Cash Allowance

-Limitations 3
+Limitations

+Table 4.
+Types of care subsidised
-Belgium Yes - Care Allowance Yes Yes - w/co-payments

-Limitations 5 No copay in Flanders
+Belgium Yes - Care Allowance Yes Yes - w/co-payments Limitations No copay in Flanders